<img alt="" src="https://secure.office-insightdetails.com/788655.png" style="display:none;">

 We trained our athletes year-round, but put specific emphasis on the time period immediately before the athletes begin official sport practice.
 As previously mentioned, this is contrary to what happens with the rest of the athletics department.
 Strength and conditioning is about preparation and there isn’t much preparation that can occur while a team is already in-season.
 We set up our weight room schedule for the entire year over the summer leading up to the start of the fall semester.
 We take the schedule we used the year before, along with any actionable feedback we received over the previous year and then built the schedule for the upcoming year.
 The times are set and we were able to manipulate the schedule between the staff as we saw fit.

 As mentioned above, it’s important to delineate who has priority when, and clearly communicate this prior to the start of the academic year.
 The below chart is how we grouped which seasons get priority at which point in the academic year.
-Below that are definitions of the terms used.
+Below are definitions of the terms used.
 Note, your academic calendar and season start dates will likely be different from mine, but you can adjust to your own academic schedules at your respective institution.

 Sport Season